Chriscrossing/PyPlottingASK/README.md

 ## A quick start in the debugging procedure

 Not sure about this section but I have a small idea brewing on showing a brief overview on how to get started with debugging.

+## Appendix / Optional Extras

+Could go into further detail with functions and classes, possibly even on application structure.